Assassination of Louis I, Duke of Orléans

-The assassination of Louis I, Duke of Orléans took place on November 23, 1407 in Paris, France.
+Louis I, Duke of Orléans, was assassinated on 23 November 1407 in Paris, France.
 The assassination occurred during the power struggles between two factions attempting to control the regency of France during the reign of Charles VI, who was seen as unfit to rule due to his mental illness.
 One faction was led by Louis, the king's younger brother, and Queen Isabeau of Bavaria, Charles' wife.
 They attempted to seize control of the country from the House of Burgundy after the death of the powerful Duke of Burgundy, Philip the Bold, in 1404.

 In the midst of these power struggles, Philip's successor, John the Fearless, dispatched a group of servants to murder the unpopular Louis.
 Following the murder, John openly bragged about it.
-Due to the assassination, the court conflict grew into open warfare, and ultimately in the assassination of John the Fearless himself some years later.
+Due to the assassination, the court conflict grew into open warfare, and ultimately in the assassination of John the Fearless himself twelve years later.

 Background

 During the reign of Charles V, French generals like Bertrand du Guesclin steadily regained territory previously lost to the English in the Hundred Years' War.
 At the same time England was suffering from serious political disturbances and border threats at home.
 These two factors led to a truce being declared in 1389 in the Hundred Years' War.

-Beginning in 1392, the new king of France, Charles VI, experienced bouts of madness and often had to be confined.
+Beginning in 1392, the king of France, Charles VI, experienced bouts of madness and often had to be confined.
 Whenever he was incapacitated, France was ruled by a regency council composed of the grandees of the kingdom presided over by Queen Isabeau.
 With the death of Philip the Bold, Duke of Burgundy, political power shifted away from his son, John the Fearless, to the king's brother, Louis of Orléans, who was rumoured to have had a relationship with the queen.
 Louis had the Burgundians expelled from the council and took the lion's share of the royal treasury, which he used to break up the Duke of Burgundy's territorial possessions of Flanders and the Duchy of Burgundy by purchasing the Duchy of Luxembourg.

 His authority thus weakened, John the Fearless decided he had to kill his rival.